orchest/orchest/docs/source/development/development_workflow.rst

 When running Orchest in development mode (``orchest patch --dev``), the docker socket **of the cluster node** will be exposed to the builder.
-When that's the case, it's possible to instruct the builder to pull from the local daemon by specifying a custom base image in the environment build page, the image must have the form ``registry:docker-daemon:<your image>``, e.g. ``registry:docker-daemon:orchest/base-kernel-py``.
+When that's the case, it's possible to instruct the builder to pull from the local daemon by adding ``# LOCAL IMAGE`` to the first line of the custom build script.

 Example:

 - ``orchest patch --dev``
 - ``eval $(minikube -p minikube docker-env)``
 - ``bash scripts/build_container.sh -i base-kernel-py -o v2022.05.3 -t v2022.05.3``
+- select the image of choice or specify a custom one like ``orchest/base-kernel-new-language``
-- specify ``registry:docker-daemon:orchest/base-kernel-py`` as the custom base image and build
+- add ``# LOCAL IMAGE`` to the first line of the custom build script and build

 .. note::
     As you rebuild, the image builder will pull the newest image.

 .. note::
-    You can specify the image tag to avoid the back-end making assumptions for you.
+    When you specify a custom image you can also specify the image tag to avoid the back-end making assumptions for you.

 Testing jupyter base image changes
 ----------------------------------

 Required reading: :ref:`testing environment base image changes <environment base images changes>`.

-Orchest does not allow to specify custom jupyter base images, which makes it slightly more difficult to tell the back-end that you want to use an image which was built locally.
-To do so, simply add ``# LOCAL`` to the first line of the custom build script.
+Again, simply add ``# LOCAL IMAGE`` to the first line of the custom build script.

 Example:

 - ``orchest patch --dev``
 - ``eval $(minikube -p minikube docker-env)``
 - ``bash scripts/build_container.sh -i jupyter-server -o v2022.05.3 -t v2022.05.3``
-- add ``# LOCAL`` to the first line of the custom build script and build
+- add ``# LOCAL IMAGE`` to the first line of the custom build script and build

 .. note::
     It's currently not possible to specify a custom tag, the back-end will always